 For the simple problem of linear convection of a quantity u, the first order explicit upwind scheme becomes:

 where a is the velocity magnitude, Δt is the timestep and Δx is the length between mesh elements.

 By performing a Taylor series expansion on this scheme, this scheme introduces what is called a numerical diffusion, or numerical viscosity, equal to:

 As expected from a diffusion coefficient, the numerical diffusion coefficient must be positive, otherwise, the solution will grow indefinitely with respect to time, making the numerical scheme unstable.

-The right term inside the parenthesis of the above expression is commonly referred as the Courant number, which is a dimensionless quantity.
+The right term inside the parenthesis of the above expression is commonly referred to as the Courant number, which is a dimensionless quantity.
 Therefore, the Courant number can be stated as follows: